-A basic proposition derived from human capital theory is that education leads to higher productivity and thus to higher income (Mincer, 1958; Becker, 1964).
-This proposition has been widely tested and supported by labor economists (Ashenfelter et al., 1999).
+The value of education for labor market outcomes has been measured by labor economists and support has been found widely for positive returns (Ashenfelter et al., 1999).
 According to Hartog and Oosterbeek (2007), these returns are typically estimated to be between 5 and 15 per cent.
 The far majority of tests pertain to employees only (or an implicit combination of entrepreneurs and wage employees).
-However, it has been contended that, in general, human capital theory indicates that the previously acquired knowledge plays a critical role in intellectual performance, also assisting in the integration and accumulation of new knowledge as well as the adaptation to new situations (Weick, 1996).
+However, it has been contended that, in general, human capital theory indicates that the previously acquired knowledge plays a critical role in intellectual performance, also assisting in the integration and accumulation of new knowledge as well as the adaptation to new situations (Weick,

+1996).
 This must then be the case for entrepreneurs as well.
-Indeed, there is broad and rather strong empirical support for a positive relationship between the performance of entrepreneurs and education (see the meta-analysis of Van der Sluis et al., 2008), although the evidence is not unambiguous (e.g., Davidsson and Honig, 2003).
+Indeed, there is broad and rather strong empirical support for a positive relationship between the performance of entrepreneurs and education (see the meta-analysis of Van der Sluis et al., 2008), although the evidence is not unambiguous (e.g., Davidsson & Honig, 2003).
+The positive relationship is not only due to the productive effect of education for entrepreneurs.
+As recent studies indicate and support empirically, entrepreneurs may use their education as a signal toward suppliers of capital (Parker & Van Praag, 2006) or (prospective) customers and highly qualified employees (Backes-Gellner & Werner, 2007).